SmartlyDressedGames/Unturned-Docs/CommandLine.md

 **-NoDeferAssets**: Disable the deferring of loading vehicles and level objects until map load time, and instead load on startup.

-**-nographics**: Do not initialize the graphics device when running in batch mode.

 **-OfflineOnly**: Disables requests to the internet.
 For LAN servers, it skips the Steam backend connection and uses locally-cached Workshop items.

 **-RazerChroma**: Enable Razer Chroma integration on compatible devices.